mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-Then the default output path is _\~/code/blog/resources/test.png_.
+Then, the default output path is _\~/code/blog/resources/test.png_.

 ### contentLink

-Controls how to reference other content files in the output Markdown file.
-By default, it uses the relative path of the output Markdown file.
+If there is a reference relationship between the content, control how to reference in the markdown file after output, the default is the relative path of the output markdown file.

-For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_:
+For example, the content _/dev/web/vscode-plugin_ refers to the content _/dev/tool/vscode_

 ```md
 [vscode](../tool/vscode.md)